Anti Bribery Policy

 • details and rationale of the proposed activity.

-The Company will approve business entertainment proposals only if they demonstrate a clear business objective and are appropriate for the nature of the business relationship.
-The Company will not approve business entertainment where it considers that a conflict of interest may arise or where it could be perceived that undue influence or a particular business benefit was being sought (for example prior to a tendering exercise).
+We will approve business entertainment proposals only if they demonstrate a clear business objective and are appropriate for the nature of the business relationship.
+We will not approve business entertainment where it considers that a conflict of interest may arise or where it could be perceived that undue influence, or a particular business benefit was being sought (for example prior to a tendering exercise).

-If an employee or associated person wishes to provide gifts to suppliers, clients or other business contacts, prior written approval from the Director for the business area is required, together with details of the intended recipients, reasons for the gift and business objective.
-These will be authorised only in limited circumstances.
+If any employee or associated person wishes to provide gifts to suppliers, clients or other business contacts, prior written approval from the Managing Director is required, together with details of the intended recipients, reasons for the gift and business objective.
+These will be authorised only in limited circumstances and will be subject to a cap if £50 per recipient.

-Employees and, where applicable, associated persons must supply records and receipts, in accordance with the Company’s Expenses Policy.
+Employees and, where applicable, associated persons must supply records and receipts, in accordance with our expenses policy.

 Charitable and political donations

-The Company considers that charitable giving can form part of its wider commitment and responsibility to the community.
-The Company supports a number of charities that are selected in accordance with objective criteria, following a risk assessment.
-The Company may also support fundraising events involving employees.
+Our organisation considers that charitable giving can form part of its wider commitment and responsibility to the community.
+We support several charities that are selected in accordance with objective criteria, following a risk assessment.
+We may also support fundraising events involving employees.

 What practices are permitted?

-• normal and appropriate hospitality and entertainment with clients (please see the Company’s Expenses Policy); and
+• normal and appropriate hospitality and entertainment with clients (please see our expenses policy); and

 • the use of any recognised fast-track process that is publicly available on payment of a fee.